pwmckenna/image_resize/README.md

 image_resize
 ============

-node.js server to resize images on the fly
+node.js server to resize (crop really) images on the fly

 #Usage:
 ```